Explore the two faces of the vibrant Alexandria Waterfront.

 Shop at the Souq

-Behind the main sea road, local markets are filled with spices, cloth, jewelry, and souvenirs.
-The lively atmosphere feels far more authentic than many of the tourist shops nearby.
+Behind the Corniche, busy local markets sell spices, fabrics, jewelry, and handmade souvenirs throughout the older parts of the city.
+The atmosphere here feels far more traditional and energetic than many of the tourist shops near the waterfront.

 Alexandria Port: Scenic Views & Photo Ops